 Becoming an online student doesn’t just mean the opportunity to earn your degree.
 It means finding a path toward professional advancement.

-The online format is designed for ultimate flexibility, allowing working adults to attend school while maintaining their commitments to work and life.
-Online degree programs are often less expensive than their on-campus counterparts, but still feature the same rigorous academics and opportunities to engage with meaningful learning communities while earning your degree.
+The online format is designed for ultimate flexibility, enabling you the ability to advance your education while maintaining other commitments.
+Online degree programs are often less expensive than their on-campus counterparts, but still feature the same rigorous academics and opportunities to engage with others.
+That means you can engage with others flexibly while saving money on your education.
+If you have previous college credits, you’ll save even more with our generous transfer credit policy.

 Online vs. On-Campus